barnscott/newworkspaceshortcut-barnix.io/README.md

 - Border color, width, and corner radius are configurable.
 - The border auto-hides after a configurable delay (default 1000 ms).
 Auto-hide can be disabled to keep the border permanently visible.
 - A manual keybinding (`Super + B` by default) re-triggers the highlight on demand.
+- **Snapped, maximized and fullscreen windows are not highlighted.** These sit flush against the screen edges, where a border drawn outside the window frame falls off-screen and clips.
+Mutter reports a side snap as a vertical-only maximize and offers no public way to distinguish the two, so any window maximized on either axis is skipped.
+If a window is snapped while a border is already showing, the border is removed rather than left at stale coordinates.

+---

+### Known upstream issue: windows do not restore after keyboard snapping

+On GNOME 49 and later, pressing `Super + Left` or `Super + Right` to snap a window and then `Super + Down` to restore it does **not** return the window to its previous size.
+This is a Mutter regression, not a bug in this extension, and it cannot be fixed from an extension: keyboard tiling commits the tile mode to the window before saving its geometry, so the pre-snap size is never recorded and the restore replays a stale value.

+Tracked upstream as [mutter#4481](https://gitlab.gnome.org/GNOME/mutter/-/issues/4481) and [mutter#4918](https://gitlab.gnome.org/GNOME/mutter/-/issues/4918).

+**Workaround** — do either of these while the window is still floating, *before* snapping it:

+- Press `Super + Up`, then `Super + Down`.
+- Or drag-snap the window to a screen edge once with the mouse.

+Both record the window's geometry through a code path the regression does not affect, after which snapping and restoring behave correctly for that window.

 ---